fsleeman/spark-class-balancing/README.md

 The SamplingExample.scala file gives an example of how to load data from a csv and perform minority class oversampling.
 In addition, the SamplingTemplate.scala file can be used to as a template when implementing new sampling methods.

 # Dependencies
-Many of these sampling algorithms, such as SMOTE variants, include a \textit{k}-Nearest Neighbors search.
+Many of these sampling algorithms, such as SMOTE variants, include a _k_-Nearest Neighbors search.
 Instead of creating that method from scratch, an efficient implementation from spark-knn (https://github.com/saurfang/spark-knn) was used.
 However, the spark-knn implementation did not support nearest neighbor search by distance radius which was required by ANS and CCR.
 To address this limitation, spark-knn was forked (https://github.com/fsleeman/spark-knn) and the distance search feature was added.

 The spark-class-balancing library was developed using Spark 3.0.1 with Scala 2.12.1 and currently has following dependencies: spark-core, spark-sql, spark-mllib, breeze-natives, breeze, spark-knn (from the fsleeman).
 The original spark-knn implementation was based on Spark 2 and so the forked version was updated to be compatible with Spark 3.